taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 1

 We're back on the ISE Space Shuttle to Gemini Station.
-Min is still in the cafe compartment, which is now much busier.
+Min is now sitting in the cafe compartment, nursing a hot tea.
 She stares out the window as the curvature of the Earth slowly rotates under the shuttle.

 PA: "This is **THE MAE JEMISON MEMORIAL** station.
 Change here for **MAKE UP SOME ROUTES AND STUFF**.
 The next station is **SOMETHING SOMETHING**.
 This shuttle terminates at Gemini Station."

-Behind Min, who is still nursing a hot tea and her stomach while hidden behind her large pack in her corner booth by the viewing port, a crowd of mostly Orbiters have gathered in small groups throughout the cafe compartment.
+Behind Min, who is well-hidden behind her large pack in her corner booth by the viewing port, a crowd of mostly Orbiters have gathered in small groups throughout the cafe compartment.
 The Orbiters have thin legs, very large puffy heads, and wear full-body eSyrup leotards, which act as an exoskeleton to help support their posture and compensate for the bone loss they experience, growing up and living their lives in space.
 Their faces are naked, and many of them already have World Government standard issue mods in their necks for space masks.

 The Orbiters all throw sidelong glances at a small group of Earthers, whose bulkier bodies were clearly developed under the influence of stronger gravity.
 But they also look different from Min - their backs are hunched from living their lives in underground tunnels, their skin is ghostly pale, and all of them have also been surgically equipped with World Government standard issue eSyrup body modifications, which stretch their pale skin paper thin and cast dark bruise-like shadows.
 Some of the Earthers, mostly from military or academia families, also find room to be disdainful and superior towards the **GANGIE** Earthers, identifiable by their elaborate head tatoos, who tend to be from the lowest castes in the great underground World Government cities.